LiamDruckman/COMP1911-Tutorial/README.md

 $ ls
 lab01  tute01  tute02

-# We add the -r flag to rm to make it recursive so that it can delete the directory
+# Adding "-r" after rm makes the command recursive.
+This means that it
+# goes into the directory and deletes all of its files and
+# subdirectories first before deleting the directory itself
 $ rm -r tute02
 $ ls
 lab01  tute01